Intent, Implementation and Impact

 Reviews take place regularly to ensure relevance and coherence of the curriculum is in line with the designated Trust and school priorities.
 Where appropriate, strategies are in place (e.g. check lists) that support pupils in self-regulating their learning of the curriculum.

 Homework is planned into the curriculum and consistently applied across teams.
 It provides pupils with the opportunity to practise, embed, extend upon or apply the knowledge that they have been taught in lessons, or provide the opportunity to improve a piece of work.
 Pupils develop knowledge and skills across the curriculum and achieve great GCSE outcomes.

 Pupils are ready for the next stage of their education, employment or training.
 They have the relevant qualifications and skills to be able to access their desired destination that is ambitious.
 Therefore, there are very few NEETS.

-Please explore our curriculum pages to find out more.
+Please explore our subject pages and curriculum documents below to find out more.

 Malet Lambert offers pupils a broad and balanced range of subjects to develop subject knowledge and key learning skills.
 Pupils will develop independent learning, thinking skills, creativity and learner resilience through a variety of subjects and topics.
 Our learners gain the competences required to prepare them for the future GCSE curriculum requirements.
 Pupils also learn about the personal and social issues which challenge them as young adults in today’s society.